-This search will identify civil records filed in any jurisdiction (County Level) which are associated with a specific individual, just like county criminal records, we recommend conducting a social security trace on the applicant in order to identify which counties they have resided in.
+This history record search will identify civil records filed in any jurisdiction (County Level) which are associated with a specific individual, just like county criminal records, we recommend conducting a social security trace on the applicant in order to identify which counties they have resided in.

 All cases are separated by specific state law into “Upper” and “Lower” records search based on the dollar amount of each case.
 For example, civil cases in Los Angeles County, CA commonly filed at the lower court include Small Claims cases and cases where the dollar amount does not exceed $7,500.
-Instances of civil cases are law suits, paternity suits, domestic disputes, divorce, disputed contract, small claim, and temporary restraining orders (TROs).
+Instances of civil cases are law suits, paternity suits, domestic disputes, divorce, disputed contract, small claim, and temporary restraining orders (TRO).

 This search is also valuable in identifying any court settlements that would indicate a risk when hiring an applicant.
 Civil Searches can also be useful in the Tenant Screening process, to determine if they have ever been evicted from a previous residence, otherwise referred to as an “Unlawful Detainer.”